Replay review in gridiron football: NCAA football

 In 2006, the NCAA Football Rules Committee enacted instant replay guidelines and added them to the football playing rules.
 For games involving two schools from the same conference, league policy determines whether replay will be used.
 For non-conference games, the home team makes the determination.

 Plays involving the sideline, goal line, end zone and end line, as well as other detectable situations, are reviewable (e.g., fumble/no fumble, pass complete/incomplete, touchdown/no touchdown, runner down/not down, player or ball inbounds/out of bounds, clock adjustments).
-Most fouls (e.g., holding, offside, pass interference) are not reviewable, except that in 2006, illegal forward passes, handoffs and punts from beyond the line of scrimmage, and too many players on the field are reviewable and the foul may be called after replay review.
-Also, while the foul of pass interference is not reviewable, it can be overturned on review based on touching of the pass.
-By rule, pass interference cannot apply if a pass has been touched by any player before the foul occurs, and the touching of a pass is a reviewable play at its conclusion from a secure booth in the press box.
+Most fouls (e.g., holding, offside, pass interference) are not reviewable, except that in 2006, illegal forward passes, handoffs and punts from beyond the line of scrimmage, and too many players on the field are reviewable, and the foul may be called after replay review.
+Also, while pass interference is not reviewable, it can be overturned on review based on touching of the pass.
+By rule, pass interference cannot apply after a pass has been touched by any player, and the touching of a pass is a reviewable event.
 Most plays are routine and the game continues without interruption.
-If, however, the following criteria are met, the Replay Official may interrupt the contest by paging the game officials to stop the game before the next play starts.
+If, however, the following criteria are met, the replay official (in a secure booth in the press box) may interrupt the contest by paging the game officials to stop the game before the next play starts.
 The criteria are: